 How to Get There

 Follow SH2 out of Upper Hutt and climb up to the Rimutaka Summit.
 The reserve starts 1.8km along SH2 above the road on the south side.
 The boundary follows the road until the deep bend when it angles away slightly.
 The road edge then becomes Tararua Conservation Park with our reserve beyond up to the ridgeline.
-Entry is at your own risk.
 The reserve finishes just before the rest area near Featherston, so as one looks back from there the immediate slope is private land with the reserve running from the ridge onwards.
 A good view can be had of the eastern slopes from Western Lake Road out of Featherston.